-Post-approval trials, sometimes referred to as Phase 4 studies, may be conducted after initial marketing approval.
-These trials are used to gain additional experience from the treatment of patients in the intended therapeutic indication.
-In certain instances, the FDA may mandate the performance of Phase 4 clinical trials as a condition of approval of an NDA.
+Post-marketing studies, sometimes referred to as Phase 4 clinical trials, may be conducted after initial marketing approval.
+These clinical trials are used to gain additional experience from the treatment of patients in the intended therapeutic indication.
+In certain instances, such as with accelerated approval drugs, the FDA may mandate the performance of Phase 4 clinical trials as a condition of approval.